-Agarose, a biopolymer, is extracted from certain types of red seaweed, which makes it a naturally occurring polysaccharide.
-It possesses benefits of excellent biocompatibility, thermo-reversible gel behavior, non-toxicity and low-cost all which make it a popular material for scientific applications (1).
+Agarose, a biopolymer and hydrogel, is a naturally occurring polysaccharide, extracted from certain types of red seaweed.
+It has the benefits of excellent biocompatibility, thermo-reversible gel behavior, non-toxicity and low-cost, all of which make it a popular material for scientific applications .

 Agarose’s spherical scaffold structure and ability to allow the diffusion of nutrients and gases make it an ideal model system for mammalian cell culture, given its many similarities to the native physiological environment of living cells (4).
 Single cells encapsulated in agarose can, therefore, be grown for extended periods of time within these individual three-dimensional microenvironments and used in various research including single cell experiments.

-Figure 1: The picture illustrates the co-encapsulation of two living, differentially-stained, cells in an agarose bead produced on the Dolomite Bio Nadia Innovate system (Hoechst-stained HEK cell and Calcein-stained 3T3 cell).
+Figure 2: Two living, differentially-stained, cells were encapsulated together in an agarose bead on the Dolomite Bio Nadia Innovate platform (in blue: Hoechst-stained HEK cell, in green: Calcein-stained 3T3 cell).